ethereum/pm/All Core Devs Meetings/Meeting 102.md

 **Hudson** - Today, I learned it looks like CloudFlare rolls their own geth, is that right when it says CloudFlare dash Geth Martin?
 Yes.
 Yeah, cool.
 OK, anybody else have comments or anything else for the meeting?

-**Pooja** - Yeah, I may have a kind of quick announcement regarding a 1559 oh, we are going to arrange the candidates are going to arrange another peep an EIP session for 1559 that is scheduled on Tuesday.
-The if people are interested to know about it and have questioned the Zoomlion will be published on the that this got.
+**Pooja** - Yeah, I may have a kind of quick announcement regarding a 1559 oh, we are going to arrange the Cat Herders are going to arrange another peep an EIP session for 1559 that is scheduled on Tuesday. if people are interested to know about it and have questioned the Zoom link will be published on the ACD discord.
 And now that we are moving ahead with the Berlin and I know there are some proposals which are already ready and that would be seen in future upgrades, cat herders are collecting feedback from project and other infrastructure provided on their part on the network upgrade.
 I'm sharing the link in the chat.
 So we already have reached out to miners and people we know and we have contacts for.
 But if any project, they would like to leave their feedback about the network upgrade the frequency of what could be done to make it better.
 Here's a link and we would appreciate your answers to that.

 **Hudson** - I'm on mute, thanks for that, Pooja, what time is that on Monday?